Anatomizing Deep Learning Inference in Web Browsers: Results of QoE Measurement

-When performing inference in browser, we observe that the classification accuracy drops by up to 9.1\%, and the detection mAP drops by up to 24\%.
-Similar to \S\ref{subsec:qoe-fluency}, the performance of the integrated GPU remains inferior, while the CPU shows better performance.
-The reduced video fps and increased inference latency result in the DL model being unable to process all frames.
-As a result, some frames have to reuse the inference results from the previous frame, leading to a decrease in inference accuracy~\cite{canel2019scaling, kang2017noscope, chen2015glimpse}.
 In summary, in-browser inference leads to inference accuracy degradation.
 The constrained computational resources and reduced fps pose challenges for the DL model to process all inputs effectively.
 Performing inference in a slower backend may bring better inference accuracy.

 \finding{ \textbf{Finding 5}: In-browser inference can degrade the inference accuracy.
 We observe a decrease of up to 9.1\% in classification accuracy and 24\% in detection mAP.
 When performing inference in Wasm, applications could achieve higher inference accuracy at the cost of a minor latency increase, compared with inference in WebGL on integrated GPU.
-The results show that reducing inference latency does not necessarily equate to an improvement in QoE. }
+The results show that reducing inference latency does not necessarily equate to an improvement in inference accuracy QoE, especially for video applications that require continuous DL inference. }